flipz357/smatchpp/README.md

 ### Example III: Best-Practice matching for a pair of AMR graphs<a id="ex-basicdefault-amr"></a>

-Beyond basic defaults, we need an ILP solver for best alignment and dereification for graph standadization.
+Beyond basic defaults, we need an ILP solver for best alignment and perform AMR-focused pre-processing.

 ```python
 from smatchpp import Smatchpp, solvers, preprocess